 It’s extremely common for children and adolescents to idolize celebrities.
 One of these, Eminem, an iconic American rapper openly raps about his use and battle with drugs.

 For some, the lyrics are comical and fun, but for others who may be in similar situations, the lyrics are an in-depth view of a scary life situation.

 For several years, Eminem battled drug addiction.
 The Grammy-winning rapper battled a prescription painkiller addiction.
 He admits using Valium, extra-strength Vicodin, and Ambien quite regularly between 2002 and 2008.

-During his battle, the rapper’s weight shot up to 230-LBs.
-He found that the use of pills burned holes in his stomach that was painful and unpleasant.
-In order to relieve the discomfort, he was eating non-stop.
+During his battle, the rapper’s weight shot up to 230 lbs.
+He found the use of pills burned painfully unpleasant holes in his stomach.
+To relieve the discomfort, he ate non-stop.

 Road to Recovery